priyanmuthu/priyanmuthu.github.io/_pages/about.md

   - /about.html
   - /who
 ---
-I'm a **Research Fellow** in **Microsoft Research** India, a guitarist and a writer.
-An aspiring researcher in Human-Computer Interaction concentrated on interactivity and interface design.
-In Microsoft Research, I'm currently working on [accessibility](/projects/CodeTalk/) of Programming Environments, a [smarter walking cane](/projects/InteractiveCane/) for Visually Impaired people, a whole new way to [search and interact](/projects/EmailInsights/) with emails, and a safer [asynchronous](/projects/PSharp/) programming language.
+I'm currently a **Graduate Student** pursuing Masters in Computer Science at **UCSD**.
+An aspiring researcher in Human-Computer Interaction concentrating on interactivity and interface design.
+Prior to this, I was a **Research Fellow** in **Microsoft Research** India, where I worked on [accessibility](/projects/CodeTalk/) of Programming Environments, a [smarter walking cane](/projects/InteractiveCane/) for Visually Impaired people, a whole new way to [search and interact](/projects/EmailInsights/) with emails, and a safer [asynchronous](/projects/PSharp/) programming language.
 {: .text-justify}

 For more details on my current work, please visit my [projects](/projects/) page.